和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 As the first magistrate in Sado, too, he had an extraordinary success.
 He had workers mine and dress on a large scale with a method he learned at the Takedas and elaborated with the new European technique.
 He was also credited with construction and maintenance of roads and ports, designing a town with areas with different functions.

-Ieyasu, now the Shogun, made much of him at the beginning.
+Ieyasu, now the new Shogun, made much of him at the beginning.
 As the mining production declined, however, he stripped titles from Nagayasu one by one.
 It seemed Ieyasu still cared about him a lot when he got paralysis, and he sent a rare present; a medicine that Ieyasu formulated by himself.
-However, after about a year when Nagayasu passed away, Ieyasu’s behavior was a surprise.
+However, after about a year when Nagayasu passed away, Ieyasu’s behavior surprised people.

 3. The downfall of the Okubos

-As a result, they accused him of theft and the late Nagayasu was judged as a insurrectionist.
-Ieyasu confiscated the Okubos’ entire property, including the colossal amount of gold, silver, fine art.
+As a result, they accused him of theft and the late Nagayasu was judged as an insurrectionist.
+Ieyasu confiscated the Okubos’ entire property, including the colossal amount of gold, silver, and fine art.
 All of Nagayasu’s seven sons were ordered to commit suicide.

 Major incident as it was, the details are lost in history and there are a lot of suppositions about it.